ionous/tapestry/docs/content/tell-format/tell-format-1.md

   - 4
 ```

-And, if we wanted to add three numbers to produce the same value, we could specify it like:
+Or, if we wanted to add three numbers for the sake of a quick example, we could use:

 ```yaml
 - Add:value: